 Material will be handed in at the beginning of class or lab on the due date.
-There will be a penalty of 5% per day for material handed in late (not including weekends; the clock starts "ticking" at the end of class/lab on the due date).
-I will no longer accept assignments after the papers have been handed back to the rest of the class (if you have a legitimate reason for not handing in material - e.g., medical - we can reweigh course components).
-Unless otherwise stated, material should be presented on letter size paper and stapled together.
-Please do NOT use any sort of folder, binder or protective cover (they are cumbersome).
+There will be a penalty of 5% per day for material handed in late (weekends count as one day; the clock "starts" at the end of class/lab on the due date).
+I will no longer accept assignments after they have been handed back to the rest of the class.
+Unless otherwise stated, material should be printed on letter size paper and stapled together.
+Please do not use folders or protective covers (they are cumbersome).